Hagarism: Wider context

-The remainder of the book, Parts II and III, discuss later developments and the larger context in which Islam originated: the Late Antique Near East, and relate it to theoretical themes of cultural history.
+The remainder of the book, Parts II and III, discusses later developments and the larger context in which Islam originated: the Late Antique Near East, and relates it to theoretical themes of cultural history.

 This contrasts with the usual setting, focusing almost exclusively on Arabian indigenous polytheistic beliefs (jahiliyya).

 Reception

-The thesis of Hagarism is not widely accepted.
+The thesis of Hagarism is not widely accepted, although it won Crone praise for "erudition and lucid analysis."
 Crone and Cook's work was part of revisionist history arising from several scholars associated with the University of London's School of Oriental and African Studies (SOAS), beginning in the 1970s.
 They introduced methods from biblical studies as a new way of analyzing the history of the Koran and Islam, for instance, the use of contemporary texts in languages other than that used in the holy text, and incorporating evidence from archeology and linguistics.

 Hagarism was acknowledged as raising some interesting questions and being a fresh approach in its reconstruction of early Islamic history, but it was described by Josef van Ess as an experiment.
 He argued that a “refutation is perhaps unnecessary since the authors make no effort to prove it (the hypothesis of the book) in detail ...
 Where they are only giving a new interpretation of well-known facts, this is not decisive.
 But where the accepted facts are consciously put upside down, their approach is disastrous."